 Many NHS organisations outsource their fraud provision to agencies and consortia.
 Can someone employed by the bought in service deliver the role of Counter Fraud Champion on behalf of the NHS organisation?

 No. The Counter Fraud Champion should be employed directly by the organisation rather than contracted in as part of a service.

-Can an organisation’s Freedom to Speak Up Guardian be appointed as the Fraud Champion and perform both roles?
-A part of their role is already is to signpost fraud concerns to the LCFS.
+Can an organisation’s Freedom to Speak Up Guardian be appointed as the Counter Fraud Champion and perform both roles?
+A part of their role is already to signpost fraud concerns to the LCFS.

-Yes, although only the Lead Guardian can undertake the fraud champion role and that is on the understanding that the Lead Guardian position at the organisation is not held by the LCFS or the CFO.
+Yes, although only the Lead Guardian can undertake the counter fraud champion role and that is on the understanding that the Lead Guardian position at the organisation is not held by the LCFS.